ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see {{Section 11.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
 The Group Manager uses the same format of the Join Response message in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace_groupcomm_profile' are present, and the 'key' parameter is the empty CBOR map.

 * A group member may subscribe for updates to the group-membership resource associated with the OSCORE group.
-In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}).
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
+In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group (see {{Section 6.1 of RFC9594}}).
+The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 6 ("Group deleted").

 When being informed about the deletion of the OSCORE group, a group member deletes the OSCORE Security Context that it stores as associated with that group, and possibly deallocates any dedicated control resource intended for the Group Manager that it has for that group.

 # ACE Groupcomm Parameters {#groupcomm-parameters}

-In addition to what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, this document defines additional parameters used in the messages exchanged between the Administrator and the Group Manager (see {{interactions}}).
+In addition to what is defined in {{Section 8 of RFC9594}}, this document defines additional parameters used in the messages exchanged between the Administrator and the Group Manager (see {{interactions}}).
 The table below summarizes them and specifies the CBOR key to use instead of the full descriptive name.

 Note that the media type application/ace-groupcomm+cbor MUST be used when these parameters are transported in the respective message fields.